Email Copywriting is the backbone of your email marketing campaign.

 Subject lines are critical to your email marketing campaign.
 It is the first thing that your subscribers see when you email them.

-With hundreds of emails bombarded to people’s inboxes, it becomes their second nature to ignore the emails, especially the marketing ones.
+With hundreds of emails bombarded to people’s inboxes, it becomes second nature to ignore the emails, especially the marketing ones.

 So how do you overcome this first obstacle in order to even present your effective copywriting in your email body?